-Mineralogical studies of many deposits in the exposed Precambrian area indicate that the important gangue minerals in approximate order of deposition are: apatite, actinolite, garnet, quartz, calcite, dolomite, pyrite, fluorite, barite, and tourmaline.
+Mineralogical studies of many deposits in the exposed Precambrian area indicate that the important gangue minerals in approximate order of deposition are: apatite, actinolite, garnet, quartz, calcite, dolomite, pyrite, flourite, barite, and tourmaline.
 An important feature of the deposits, both within a single deposit and regionally, is the evidence for two periods of hematite deposition separated by a period of magnetite deposition.
 This sequence was noted by Tolman and Meyer (1939, pp. 1939-1940) and has been confirmed by the writer.
 During deposition of magnetite, much of the early hematite was reduced to magnetite.
 The late hematite stage not only deposited specular hematite on magnetite but altered much of the magnetite to martite.
 There is little doubt that the martitization was accomplished by hydrothermal activity and not meteoric waters at surface or near surface conditions.

-According to Brown (1958), the Fea Ridge ore body is a tabular veinlike mass which replaces felsitic porphyry breccia.
+According to Brown (1958), the Pea Ridge ore body is a tabular veinlike mass which replaces felsitic porphyry breccia.
 The ore body is slightly crescent shaped, strikes east-west, and dips steeply to the south.
-The top of the Precambrian is encountered at depths of the order of 1,300 to 1,400 feet, and the deposit extends to a depth of at least 3,000 feet.
-Magnetite is the main ore mineral, but in places hematite may account for as much as 20 percent of the ore.
-Pyrite, chalcopyrite, and apatite are principal gangue minerals.
+The top of the Precambrian, and the top of the mineralized zone, is encountered at depths of from 1,300 to 1,400 feet, and the deposit extends to a depth of 3,000 feet (the maximum depth at exploratory drilling).